 Joining traffic lights

 OSM does not have the possibility to assign several nodes to a single traffic light.
 This means that near-by nodes, normally controlled by one traffic light system are controlled by two after the network is imported.
 It is obvious that traffic collapses in such areas if both traffic lights are not synchronized.
-Better representation of the reality can be achieved by giving the option --try-join-tls to NETCONVERT.
-NETCONVERT then assigns near-by nodes to the same traffic light.
+Better representation of the reality can often be achieved by joining nearby junctions into a single junction.
+However, if the junctions should stay separate, it is possible to at least generate a joint controller by setting the option --tls.join.
+For fine-tuning of joint traffic lights, the attribute tl can be customized for individual nodes.

 Debugging missing traffic lights